AsAboveSoBelowRPG/As-Above-So-Below/Mythology/Heroes/Afonso Roche.md

 # Foundation of Andaluz

 As humanity struggled to forge borders and balkanize kingdoms, [[Rei Axleiro I]] was attempting to establish his territory.
 Already commanding the [[Castanha Prairie]], he wished to push the borders further afield, with his sights set on the [[Cinturão Divino]].
-With [[Castellón de la Ayodar]], headquarters of the order, situated in this region, he made an accord with Afonso to ally with him against [[Malik Amira An-Amir]] to the south.
+With [[Castellón de la Aragão]], headquarters of the order, situated in this region, he made an accord with Afonso to ally with him against [[Malik Amira An-Amir]] to the south.

 Through his extensive network in the Order, he was able to successfully defend the southern frontier, and, through a diplomatic alliance with the orcs of the Cinturão, secured - not only the mountains - but the land between the range and the [[Bocaterra]], promising this land to the foundation of the orcish capital of [[Lutadora]].